axelvaldez/radical-companies/_posts/rfiction/sparked-by-greed/2023-03-04-E01-sparked-by-greed.markdown

  <div class="_speakerb">You&hellip; you say it so matter-of-fact.
 Like it is obvious&hellip;</div>
  <div class="_speakera">Well, it is implied by what you just said.
 If you are constantly judging me, my worth in your eyes must change all the time.
 Nobody has a static view of other people.</div>
  <div class="_speakerb">It&rsquo;s not your worth or anything like that, it is about what you did that struck me as a contribution to us as a community.</div>
  <div class="_speakera">Yes, I understand, but if I do my best work and nobody sees that as a contribution, I am going to feel like crap.
-You may be judging based on my behavior, but I will internatize it as worth.</div>
+You may be judging based on my behavior, but I will  internalize it as worth.</div>
  <div class="_speakerb">If you are doing your best work and nobody notices, then you need to talk more.
 Or different.
 In any case, they need to learn why what you have done is so important.</div>
  <div class="_speakera">Good point.
 And that is what a &lsquo;learning organization&rsquo; is all about, ain&rsquo;t it?
 Besides, it will bring other benefits along.
 People can ask better questions and not feel left out of it.
 They would be more playful and kick the ball more&hellip; shit, it would lead to more innovation.
 Holy Mackerel!
 So, how does it work?</div>
  <div class="_speakerb">How does what work?</div>